WikiCommunityHealth/wikimedia-history-import/README.md

 The purpose of this repo is to import all the italian **tsv wikimedia history dump** in a **mongodb database**.
 The reference to the dump is [here](https://dumps.wikimedia.org/other/mediawiki_history/readme.html).

 All the data in the tsv is preserved, but separated in **three collections** in base of the event_type: revisions, pages and users.
+The types are correctly parsed before inserting to mongodb, so the timestamps become dates, the comma-separated lists become arrays of strings, ecc. ecc.

 ## How was it made